the-bass/looper-challenge/README.md

 # README

-For this challenge, we would like you to build a simple API that can return information for a `Title`.
+For this challenge, we would like you to build a simple API that can return information about films in a store.

-The second step is to connect the API to the React based front endpoint
+The second step is to connect the API to the React based front end.

 # Getting started

+This project uses Ruby 2.5.1 and Yarn.

 1. Install ruby dependancies with `bundle install`
 2. Install JS dependancies with `yarn`
-3. Run the webserver `bundle exec rails c`
+3. Run the webserver `bundle exec rails s`
 4. Run the webpack dev server: `./bin/webpack-dev-server`
 5. Access the web application: `http://localhost:3000`

+Tests are inside `/specs`

+You can run them all by running `rspec`

 # Step 1: Build API

-A `Title` is represents a movie on a digital storefront or Platform, like Itunes, that has a number of purchase options, known as `Offer`s.
+A `Title` represents a movie on a digital storefront or Platform, like Itunes, that has a number of purchase options, known as `Offer`s.

 Create an endpoint that will return the JSON representation of a `Title`, given a `Title` `ID`.
 The response format should follow the [JSON API spec](http://jsonapi.org/examples/)

+The `Title` and `Offer` classes have already been defined and both include a DATA constant that contains the data about each record.

 `/titles/101`